History of the Republic of Ireland: 1949 – Declaring a republic

-On 18 April 1949 the Republic of Ireland Act 1948, which had been enacted by the Oireachtas, came into force.
-That legislation described Ireland as the Republic of Ireland but did not change the country's name.
+On 18 April 1949, The Republic of Ireland Act 1948 came into force.
+That legislation described Ireland as the Republic of Ireland but did not change the name of the state.
 The international and diplomatic functions previously vested in or exercised by the king were now vested in the President of Ireland who finally became unambiguously the Irish head of state.
 Under the Commonwealth rules then in force, the declaration of a republic automatically terminated the state's membership of the British Commonwealth.
 Unlike India, which became a republic shortly afterwards, Ireland chose not to reapply for admittance to the Commonwealth.
 In 1949 the IRA Army Council issued a statement which outlined its position on the declaration of the Republic:

 "...the Irish Republic, proclaimed in arms Easter 1916 and ratified in 1919 by the elected representatives of the people of all Ireland was prevented from functioning, and in its stead two Partition Parliaments were set up to govern Ireland.
 Thus, Ireland was forcibly partitioned by England and has remained partitioned since.
 England still retains direct control over six counties of Irish territory, and maintains within that area an army of occupation.
 While any sod of Irish territory remains occupied by the army of a foreign country, it cannot be truthfully stated that the Republic of Ireland has been restored..."

 Though a republic since 1949, the Crown of Ireland Act 1542 that had established the Kingdom of Ireland was not finally repealed until 1962, along with many other obsolete Parliament of Ireland statutes.
 However, long before that, the British Government in its Ireland Act 1949 recognised that "the Republic of Ireland had ceased to be part of His Majesty's dominions" (but would not be "a foreign country" for the purposes of any law).

 The state joined the United Nations in December 1955, after a lengthy veto by the Soviet Union.
 Turned away by the veto of France in 1961, the state finally succeeded in joining the European Communities (now known as the European Union) in 1973.